The

 Romance of Dandelions and the Rhine River

-'Tis a warm German afternoon, lil'
+'Tis a warm German afternoon,

-Franz Hoeffer sits astride a log dipping his toes in the river Rhine, pulls dandelion wings and floats them into
+dipping his toes in the river Rhine,

-an air that swims with Beethoven eminating from a hofbrauhaus on a white glistening escarp overhead.
+an air that swims with Beethoven

 He dreams

-as he watches them, little aelerons lifting skyward on a breeze washing the Lufthansa valley, dreams of Jumbo jets
+on a breeze washing the Lufthansa valley,

-and fighters twisting and turning through clouds above, and his toes dip deeper, feeling that flow warms the moment
+and his toes dip deeper, feeling that flow

 into memory.

-Twenty years later, Franz stares upward remembering the dream, of flight and fancy, as the sea bucks
+remembering the dream, of flight and fancy,

-the steamer awry again, he alters course to meet the flow around his toes, wonders at the events conspiring to make
+he alters course to meet the flow around his toes,

-his feet feel the Rhine flowing through his Teutonic veins.
+his feet feel the Rhine

 And Beethoven plays ever onwards,

-succour to dreams and romances, to dandelions floating to C minor, to winds creating fantasy and dreams, to
+to dandelions floating to C minor,

-the flow of notes dancing on trickling water carrying edelweiss from snow capped peaks, to the Sea Major that became
+the flow of notes dancing on trickling water

 his life.